CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/cost-categories.md

 Cost Categories are used for production cost simulation and final production valuation.

-You can define many Cost Categories: on adding an Item to the system, Item Costing is created for every Cost Category.
-Now you can define different data for different Item Costing for the same Item.
-Similarly, Resource Costing is created by adding a Resource to the system.
+You can define multiple Cost Categories.
+When an Item is added to the system, Item Costing is generated for each Cost Category, allowing you to specify different data for different Item Costings for the same Item.
+Similarly, when a Resource is added to the system, Resource Costing is created.

 On adding a new Cost Category, Item Costing and Resource Costing records are created for all of the Items and Resources in the system.